-World Best Selling SUV after the first nine months of the year is back, after two-year, the Toyota RAV4, the car that in 1994 started the era of this kind of vehicles.
-Rav4 has overtaken the previous leader, the Honda CR-V, penalized by late arrival of 5th generation in Japan.
+World Best Selling SUV ranking in the 2017 with the Toyota RAV4, the car that in 1994 started the era of this kind of vehicles, back on top of the list, overtaking the former leader, the Honda CR-V. Nissan place three SUVs in the top ten.

-The best-selling model this year is the Toyota RAV4, able to overtake the archrival Honda CR-V during the year with actual sales at 608.000 units (+13.8%).
+2017 global best-selling model was the Toyota RAV4, able to overtake the archrival Honda CR-V during the year with actual sales at 800.607 units (+10.1%).
 Launched in the 1994, this was the real first compact crossover SUV.
-Understanding demand for a new style of car, the Japanese company designed designed a new style car for consumers wanting a vehicle that had most of the benefits of SUVs, such as increased cargo room, higher visibility, and the option of full-time four-wheel drive, along with the maneuverability and fuel economy of a compact car.
+Understanding demand for a new style of car, the Japanese company designed a new style car for consumers wanting a vehicle that had most of the benefits of SUVs, such as increased cargo room, higher visibility, and the option of full-time four-wheel drive, along with the maneuverability and fuel economy of a compact car.
 For many years has been the top seller in the segment, but between 2014 and 2016 had lost the leadership in favor of the Honda CR-V. Temporarily.

-In second place the former leader, the Honda CR-V, with 545.000 units, down 4.0%.
+In second place the former leader, the Honda CR-V, with 757.000 units, up 0.8%.
 Introduced in the 1996, initially only in Japan, the CR-V was developed across 5 generations, with the last introduced in the 2017 utilizing the same Honda compact global platform introduced on the 10th generation Civic.
 2017 sales has been penalized by the hiatus in the domestic market, when the car was introduced just in November.

 This report is done utilizing data extracted from our GAD (Global Auto Database) the wider Auto Sales Database actually existing in the World, with sales data by region/area/country broken down by type/size/body-style/brand/model from January 2010 to lats month.
 Data are collected by over 300 sources, including all the official providers (local Minister of Transportations or Associations of car Manufacturers).